 - How automation affects the work/life balance of data teams

 Technology is not meant to replace humans but to augment the way we work.
 Productivity and the business’ bottom line remain the priority, but while technology is advancing rapidly, our understanding of workplace happiness and work/life balance is only just starting to catch up.
-We are becoming to understand that working smart is more valuable than working long hours at a low level, as the repetition and longevity of manual techniques often lead to burnout and human error.
+We are beginning to understand that working smart is more valuable than working long hours at a low level, as the repetition and longevity of manual techniques often lead to burnout and human error.

 This webcast stimulate debate on an area less discussed in IT.
 Data Automation is a prime example of how technology not only increases our output but also changes our approach to the traditional working day.
 It can be the catalyst not only for quicker, more accurate BI, but for a holistic transformation of our working lives.